FatemehMasaebi/randomForestSRCHurdleNB/README.md

 dat_train = NB_train
 dat_test = NB_test

-# Build a RF with the truncated Poisson split rule with the training data (For simplicity in this example, the value of "ntree" is set to 5).
+# Build a RF with the truncated Poisson split rule with the training data.
+# For simplicity in this example, the value of "ntree" is set to 5.
 rfztpois= rfsrc(y~x1+x2+x3+x4+x5+x6+x7+x8+x9, ntree = 5, splitrule="custom1", membership = T, data=dat_train)
 # Get estimation for mu for the test data (the estimation for phi is 0)
 predictNB(rfztpois, dat_test, dist = "poisson")